csc340-sp24/rest-api-demo/README.md

 - Clone/Download the project and open it in NetBeans
 - MAC OS users may need to change the permissions (chmod 777 path/to/project/folder in your terminal) for the project folder when they clone or download this repo.
 - Clean and Build the project
-- Run->Set Project Configuration->Customize->Run->Main Class->Browse->Select RestApiDemoApplication.java
+- Run->Set Project Configuration->Customize->Run->Main Class->Browse->Select RestApiApplication.java
 - Run the main method
 - Available endpoints to test on POSTMAN:
   * http://localhost:8080/hello